Skip to content

 Direct application

-You can apply to become a police community support officer and often don't need formal qualifications.
-Employers will be more interested in your personal qualities and character.
+You can apply directly to become a police community support officer.
+Employers will be interested in you as a person.
+For example, good communications skills are very important.

-You'll need a good level of spoken and written English, so some police forces may ask for English GCSE at grade 4 (C).
+You'll need a good level of spoken and written English, and some police forces may ask for English GCSE at grade 4 (C).

-Each police force has its own selection process.
-This will usually involve:
+Each police force has its own selection process, which will usually include:

 • written tests